filipef101/crazy-uber/README.md

 ## Deployment

-This project is automatically deployed to GitHub Pages when changes are pushed to the main branch, using GitHub Actions.
+This project is automatically deployed to GitHub Pages when changes are pushed to the main branch, using GitHub pages

-To set up GitHub Pages:

-1. Go to your repository settings
-2. Navigate to "Pages" in the sidebar
-3. Under "Build and deployment", select "GitHub Actions" as the source
-4. The workflow will automatically build and deploy your changes

 ## Game Controls

 - Arrow keys to drive